Admissions and Retention Standards Set by Departments and/or Colleges

-Non-credit certificates are not transcript-visible, but will be reviewed in a process similar to a Category II proposal if they require any credit courses (XX 001-899) or have other official OSU visibility.
+Non-credit certificates are not transcript-visible, but will be reviewed if they require any credit courses (XX 001-899) or have other official OSU visibility.

 An undergraduate certificate is defined in the OSU Catalog as “a specified interdisciplinary program of study leading to an official certificate and notation on the transcript.”
 An undergraduate certificate requires a minimum of 27 credits.

 A certificate program is distinguished from a departmental minor in that the courses are from more than one department rather than from a single department.
 It is distinguished from an option in that the certificate program is separate from but complementary to a specific major degree program rather than providing an alternative series of courses within the framework of a single degree program.

 At the baccalaureate level, the certificate program must be taken in conjunction with a formal degree program at the university.
 A student not completing a certificate program by the time of conferral of the baccalaureate degree, but who does so at a later time, can receive a subsequent certificate from OSU with the dean's approval.